aaryabhuva/Streamlined/README.md

 Then execute the following command on your terminal:

 pip3 install kivy
+pip3 install pyserial

-This is required for the graphical interface to function correctly.
+This is required for the graphical interface and the Arduino code to function correctly.

 To run the text interface, type "python3 text_interface.py" on your terminal, once you locate this particular folder on your device.